 There is no official answer for the life of these products, but we’ve compared estimates from various fishing publications and have gathered that monofilament has an average shelf life of two to three years, while fluorocarbon lines can last up to seven or eight years without losing its edge.

-Can I use braided line on a spinning reel?
+Can I use Braided line on a spinning reel?

 I found out that braided line can be used on a spinning reel and I decided to use it on both my rods.
 Braided line has many benefits over mono or fluoro line and I found it to perform much better overall.
 The braided line was definitely stronger, lasts longer, is more sensitive, and actually casts smoother.